Home

 Deducting Business Use of Car

-If you use your car for business purposes, you may be able to deduct the expenses related to that use.
-You can use the standard mileage rate or deduct the actual expenses related to the business use of your car.
+If you use your car for business purposes, you may deduct the related expenses.
+The standard mileage rate for 2024 is 67 cents per mile.
+Alternatively, you can deduct actual expenses such as fuel, maintenance, and insurance, adjusted for the percentage of business use.

-Remember that if you are self-employed, you are responsible for paying self-employment tax, which includes both the employer and employee portions of Social Security and Medicare taxes.
+Additionally, self-employed individuals are responsible for paying self-employment tax, which includes both the employer and employee portions of Social Security and Medicare taxes.
 You can deduct half of your self-employment tax on your personal income tax return.

 Navigating Deductions for Professional Services